CrepeGoat/blog/content/posts/2024-11 dnd-dice-calc-2/index.md

 1. Intermediate computations are all performed on integers instead of floating-point numbers.
 This means
     - there's no rounding errors that can accumulate through the computation,
-    - each computer-stored number will contain more information (64-bit floating-point numbers only [have 53 bits of storage for digits](https://en.wikipedia.org/wiki/Double-precision_floating-point_format#IEEE_754_double-precision_binary_floating-point_format:_binary64) -> I would get more precision with a 64-bit integer), and
+    - each number in computer memory will contain more information (64-bit floating-point numbers only [have 53 bits of storage for digits](https://en.wikipedia.org/wiki/Double-precision_floating-point_format#IEEE_754_double-precision_binary_floating-point_format:_binary64) -> a 64-bit integer would store 11 more bits, which is an extra 20% of storage), and
     - any resulting values that are too large to store will generally trigger [a hardware-implemented error flag](https://en.wikipedia.org/wiki/Integer_overflow#Flags) that [is easier to respond to](https://doc.rust-lang.org/std/primitive.i64.html#method.checked_add).
 1. It allows us to make some simple correctness checks.
 Specifically, rolling \(k\) \(n\)-sided dice always yields \(n^k\) outcomes, so any outcome-count distribution generated from rolling \(k\) \(n\)-sided dice must sum to \(n^k\) too.
 And if it doesn't, then the calculation must be wrong in some way.
 1. It makes recursive calculations simpler.
 I'll discuss what I mean by this later on.